 A hooded being emerged from the altar, cloaked in shadows.
 The Prophet.
 She was the High Spirit’s messenger and her arrival confirmed that one of the Elites was doomed.

 “Six.
 Six to fall, seven to rise, to right the wrong.
 Balance must be restored.”

 Six chimes rang out and again they waited.
 The Prophet held her hand out and a scroll appeared.
 She began to read the names of those who would fall.

 The first to be called came from the side of the dark, the Shifter Elite, Cyrus Ostara.
 The six-foot-two blond haired wolf shifter stood from his seat as his council members stared in disbelief.
 He turned to his guard, Thomas, and nodded.
 As he climbed down from his seat, Mae Ching the female Jaguar shifter and council member stood to watch him.
 Cyrus approached the Prophet and as he did, he shifted to his wolf.
 He let out one final howl as his form vanished along with the sacred moonstone.
 The sound of his howl echoed throughout Foci for a moment longer.

-The fourth to be called was a name that brought pause.
+The third to be called was a name that brought pause.
 The dark Elite was the Irin, Anael.
 Five Irin had attended the Foci, including Anael and his triplet brothers, Remiel and Zerachiel.
 Their cedar-colored skin, stark-white brows, and bare-chested armor made them imposing figures.
 Born in the 2nd generation of Angel rulers, Anael was one of the longest standing Elites and the only one who hadn’t appeared worried, until his name was called.
 With a tightened jaw, the 8-foot-tall Irin stood, along with his brothers.
 Suddenly, two sets of crimson wings spread from within him, sparks of energy glittering as they moved.
 He took to the sky as if he would try to escape his fate, but a moment later he landed with a force so hard it cracked the floor of Foci.
 He turned looking only at his people, as the crimson color faded from his wings and he too disappeared.